 Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received (including care in the hospital)?
 Respecting your privacy • Did someone not respect your right to privacy or share confidential information?
 Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
 Are you unhappy with our Member Services?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
 Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
 Or by our Member Services or other staff at the plan?
 Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
-Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
+Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?